arnaud-jamin/Cog/README.md

 Used to select an actor either by picking an actor in the world or by selecting an actor in the actor list.

 ![Selection](https://github.com/arnaud-jamin/Cog/assets/13844285/67cf9019-85c0-449f-88bf-0fc4841f8795)
-- The actor list can be filtered by actor type (Actor, Character, etc).
+- The actor list can be filtered by actor type (Actor, Character, etc.).
 - The current selection is used by various debug windows to filter out their content.

 ---